 On a previous trip, our journey continued south of Tathra through an area dotted with more beautiful beaches, peaceful forests, and charming seaside towns.

 Lying between Tathra and tranquil Eden the remainder of the Sapphire Coast drive offers a slow and scenic alternative to the Princes Highway as it winds its way down the stunning coastline through Merimbula and Pambula before passing through Eden and over the Victorian Border.

-Merimbua, situated on the shores of Merimbula Lake, is surrounded by beautiful beaches, calm lakes and rolling hills… and is the largest coastal town on the Sapphire Coast towns with lots of boutique and shopping services.
+Merimbua, situated on the shores of Merimbula Lake, is surrounded by beautiful beaches, calm lakes and rolling hills… and is the largest coastal town of the Sapphire Coast towns with lots of boutiques and shopping.

-Enjoy the 3.5-kilometre round trip along the stunning Merimbula Boardwalk here that skirts the northern shores of the Top Lake.
-Short Point offers stunning views and nearby Bournda National Park, to the north of Merimbula, is one of several national parks in the area.
+Here the 3.5-kilometre round trip along the stunning Merimbula Boardwalk skirts the northern shores of Top Lake, Short Point offers stunning views, and nearby Bournda National Park, to the north of Merimbula, is one of several national parks in the area.

 Then comes the picturesque town and port of Eden.